 7. Comments posted by others on our social media feeds do not represent the opinions of the Blackburn Hawks.

 8. The Club is not required to enter into conversations regarding its management of social media feeds.
 This includes, but is not limited to discussion regarding banned accounts.

-9. Ice Hockey is a family sport and BHSC encourages comments and discussions from fans of all ages.
+9. Ice hockey is a family sport and the Club encourages comments and discussions from fans of all ages.

 10. Bad language is discouraged and should be kept to a minimum.

 In short, while creative and inventive posts are most welcome, we reserve the right to remove any postings that are offensive, inappropriate, contain insults, bad language, illegal suggestions, attacks, commercial advertising, self-promotion, spam, or unwelcome solicitations.
 Trolls will not be tolerated.

 The Blackburn Hawks also reserve the right to contact Facebook or Twitter and follow their reporting policy for any posts that are in violation of their respective code of conduct.

 The social media team will only delete comments as a last resort unless they are considered illegal or wholly inappropriate.
 We would prefer to leave posts and comments in place along with the warnings from the admin team as an example to other supporters of what is not considered appropriate.